-6.3.5.2.2 6.3.5.4 rtPS
+6.3.5.2.2 rtPS

-The rtPS is designed to support real-time uplink service flows that generate variable size data packets on a periodic basis, such as moving pictures experts group (MPEG) video.
+The rtPS is designed to support real-time uplink service flows that transport generate variable size data packets on a periodic basis, such as moving pictures experts group (MPEG) video.
 The service offers real-time, periodic, unicast request opportunities, which meet the flow's real-time needs and allow the SS to specify the size of the desired grant.
 This service requires more request overhead than UGS, but supports variable grant sizes for optimum data transport efficiency.

 The BS shall provide periodic unicast request opportunities.
 In order for this service to work correctly, the Request/Transmission Policy setting (see 11.13.12) shall be such that the SS is prohibited from using any contention request opportunities for that connection.
 The BS may issue unicast request opportunities as prescribed by this service even if prior requests are currently unfulfilled.
 This results in the SS using only unicast request opportunities in order to obtain uplink transmission opportunities (the SS could still use unsolicited Data Grant Burst Types for uplink transmission as well).
-All other bits of the Request/Transmission

-Policy are irrelevant to the fundamental operation of this scheduling service and should be set according to network policy.
+All other bits of the Request/Transmission Policy are irrelevant to the fundamental operation of this scheduling service and should be set according to network policy.
+The mandatory QoS parameters are Minimum Reserved Traffic Rate (11.13.8), Maximum Sustained Traffic Rate (11.13.6), Maximum Latency (11.13.14), Uplink Grant Scheduling Type (11.13.11) and Request/Transmission Policy (11.13.12).
 The key service IEs are the Maximum Sustained Traffic Rate, the Minimum Reserved Traffic Rate, the Maximum Latency and the Request/Transmission Policy.

+6.3.5.2.3 nrtPS

-[Renumber 6.3.5.2.3 to 6.3.5.5 and modify] 6.3.5.2.3 6.3.5.5 nrtPS The nrtPS offers unicast polls on a regular basis, which assures that the uplink service flow receives request opportunities even during network congestion.
+The nrtPS offers unicast polls on a regular basis, which assures that the uplink service flow receives request opportunities even during network congestion.
 The BS typically polls nrtPS CIDs on an interval on the order of one second or less.

 The BS shall provide timely unicast request opportunities.
 In order for this service to work correctly, the Request/Transmission Policy setting (see 11.13.12) shall be set such that the SS is allowed to use contention request opportunities.
 This results in the SS using contention request opportunities as well as unicast request opportunities and unsolicited Data Grant Burst Types.
 All other bits of the Request/Transmission Policy are irrelevant to the fundamental operation of this scheduling service and should be set according to network policy.

-[Renumber 6.3.5.2.4 to 6.3.5.6 and modify]
+The mandatory QoS parameters for this scheduling service are Minimum Reserved Traffic Rate (11.13.8), Maximum Sustained Traffic Rate (11.13.6), Traffic Priority (11.13.5), Uplink Grant Scheduling Type (11.13.11), and Request/Transmission Policy (11.13.12).

-6.3.5.2.4 6.3.5.6 BE service
+6.3.5.2.4 BE service

-The intent of the BE service is to provide efficient service for best effort traffic in uplink and downlink.
-In the case of an uplink service flow, in order for this service to work correctly, the Request/Transmission Policy setting shall be set such that the SS is allowed to use contention request opportunities.
-This results in the SS using contention request opportunities as well as unicast request opportunities and unsolicited Data Grant Burst Types.
+The intent of the BE service grant scheduling type is to provide efficient service for best effort traffic in the uplink.
+In order for this service to work correctly, the Request/Transmission Policy setting shall be set such that the SS is allowed to use contention request opportunities.
+This results in the SS using contention request opportunities as well as unicast request opportunities and unsolicited Data Grant

+Burst Types.
 All other bits of the Request/Transmission Policy are irrelevant to the fundamental operation of this scheduling service and should be set according to network policy.
-In the case of a downlink service flow, the Request/Transmission Policy parameter is irrelevant and shall be omitted.